wjsc/hold-on/README.md

 ## How it works

-It stores in memory the result of your function for inmediate access, and clears that memory after a specified time.
+It stores in memory the result of your function for immediate access, and clears that memory after a specified time.
 It returns a function that can be used instead your original one.

 ```